-- Cause us to receive a disproportionate number of claims that have been closed in favour of the claimant regarding your PayPal account or business;
+- Cause us to receive a disproportionate number of claims that have been closed in favor of the claimant regarding your PayPal account or business.

-- • Advertise, promote, introduce or describe PayPal Credit or any PayPal co-branded credit based payment instrument to your customers without: (1) obtaining the necessary regulatory permission to do so in advance (which in the UK may lead to you committing a criminal offence under the (UK) Financial Services and Markets Act 2000); and (2) the prior written permission of PayPal and (if not PayPal) the issuer of the credit to do so;
+- Advertise, promote, introduce or describe PayPal Credit or any PayPal co-branded credit based payment instrument to your customers without: (1) obtaining the necessary regulatory permission to do so in advance; and (2) the prior written permission of PayPal and (if not PayPal) the issuer of the credit to do so.

-- Suffer (or cause us to determine that there is a reasonable likelihood of) a security breach of your website or systems that could result in the unauthorised disclosure of customer information.
+- Suffer (or cause us to determine that there is a reasonable likelihood of) a security breach of your website or systems that could result in the unauthorized disclosure of customer information.